 Eric Koomen, Director of Communications, Marketing and Recruitment, Saunders College of Business

-Gage LaFleur, Web Developer/Programmer, University Web Services
+Gage LaFleur, Senior Applications Developer, University Web Services

 Marie Lang, Senior Multimedia Content Editor, University Communications